apache/arrow/docs/source/format/CDeviceDataInterface.rst

 interface.

-Applications and libraries can then use Arrow schemas and Arrow formatted memory on non-cpu devices to exchange data just as easily as they do now with CPU data.
+Applications and libraries can then use Arrow schemas and Arrow formatted memory on non-CPU devices to exchange data just as easily as they do now with CPU data.
 This will enable leaving data on those devices longer and avoiding costly copies back and forth between the host and device just to leverage new libraries and runtimes.